ashad12/DL-CNN-DogBreed/README.md

 Cross Entropy loss was used for this classification problem.
 Training function is set to 100 epoch training, though, an early_stop parameter is also included to save the limited GPU hours in the workspace, which would terminate the loop if the validation loss is rising continuously.
 This parameter receives a value between 0 and 1 which is the ratio of the amount of the validation loss increase to the minimum recorded validation loss.
 If the validation loss becomes greater than (1 + early_stop)* valid_loss_min for 3 consecutive iteration, the training loop would break.

+**Validation**:
+Validation set is used to avoid overfitting and save parameters giving the lowest loss in the training.